Work at Ashford Studios, which has hosted shows like Vikings, could create hundreds of jobs.

-As part of our How My Business Works series we profile Clare health and recruitment company TTM.
+As part of our How My Business Works series, we profile Dublin finance portal FundSME.

-As part of our How My Business Works series we profile the company behind Smooch ice cream.
+As part of our weekly How My Business Works series, we profile Sligo food firm Good4U.

 Owen Killian announced this morning that he is stepping down as CEO of Aryzta.

 The Westwood Hotel in Newcastle has been sold – but it will stay open until next year.

 But European officials said the unsolicited report from PwC ‘misinterpreted’ the relevant rules.